 These companies offer a wide range of accounting services: auditing, transaction advice, taxation, risk consulting and forensic accounting.

 If you decide to become a professional accountant for one of these firms can be extremely rewarding especially if you reach a managerial position or the status of partner.

-Banks and Financial Institutions
+Banks and Other Institutions in Finance

-Your training would have provided you with a solid understanding of accounting principles and financial acumen, two very sought after skill in the banking industry.
+Your training would have provided you with a solid understanding of accounting principles and financial acumen, two very sought skills in the banking industry.

-It is also a job that requires people's skill as contact with clients will happen on a daily basis, and you will also have to manage the branch's employees.
+It is also a full-time job that requires people's skills as contact with clients will happen on a daily basis, and you will also have to manage the branch's employees.

-Majors banks also need Financial Analysts to advise their customers on the best investments on the market.
-This job will require that you know all government regulations like the back of your hand and that you can identify trends and potentially profitable investments by analysing financial reports, projections and audits.
+These full-time jobs will require that you know all government regulations like the back of your hand and that you can identify trends and potentially profitable investments by analysing financial reports, projections and audits.

 Using business monitoring tools, a Financial Manager will make sure to optimise a bank's investments and reduces costs and losses.
 They are also in charge of making sure that banks follow tax and corporate laws.

 Your role as a Treasury Analyst will be to oversee financial activities such as handling cash flow and income, ensuring credit liability and managing all the financial assets a bank or institution owns.

 The Entertainment Industry